-I know what you’re thinking: according to my own review guidelines, I shouldn’t review arcade ports, BUT, if you read them carefully, any game that was released originally in the arcades or consoles, had a computer port released right after (to a maximum of three months afterwards), is eligible for reviewing.
-And since the Arcade version of Star Wars was originally released in May 1983 and the Commodore 64 version was released in August 1983, that makes it just BARELY eligible for such.
+I know what you’re thinking: according to my own review guidelines, I shouldn’t review arcade ports, BUT, if you read them carefully, if any game that was released originally in the arcades or consoles, had a computer port released right after (to a maximum of 3 months) is eligible for review.
+And since the arcade version of Star Wars was originally released in May 1983 and the Commodore 64 version was released in August 1983, that makes it JUST BARELY eligible for such.
 Why?
-Because it means that both the original version and the port were made roughly around the same time, not directly ported.
+Because it means that both the original version and the port were made roughly around the same time.

 But before taking a look at the game, let’s look at some of the covers, shall we?

 This is the original arcade marquee and it looks cool for the time, with the blue lines as a remainder of the vector graphics found on the game (I blame Tron for that association).